 - 7. By ignoring the ordinary meaning of the text of Article XXI(b), the complainant attempts to alter the balance struck in the GATT 1947 and retained in GATT 1994 to substantially reduce tariffs and other barriers to trade and to apply agreed rules while retaining fundamental sovereign rights, including the ability to take action which a Member considers necessary for the protection of its essential security interests.
 This effort should be rejected. - 8.
-Analyses of the Spanish and French texts of Article XXI(b) confirm the U.S. interpretation of Article XXI(b).5 The interpretation that emerges based on the ordinary meaning of the text of the subparagraph endings in the English and French language versions is not fully supported by the Spanish text of the subparagraph endings.
-This means that, under Article 33 of the Vienna Convention on the Law of Treaties (VCLT), the meaning that best reconciles the three authentic texts, having regard to the object and purpose of the treaty, must be adopted.
+Analyses of the Spanish and French texts of Article XXI(b) confirm the U.S. interpretation of Article XXI(b).
+The interpretation that emerges based on the ordinary meaning of the text of the subparagraph endings in the English and French language versions is not fully

-3 Norway's Response to the Panel's Question 35, para.
-308.
+&lt;sup>3 Switzerland's Response to the Panel's Question 35, para.
+230.